Maslama ibn Abd al-Malik

 He launched his military career leading the annual summer raids against the Byzantines in Anatolia.
 By 709, he was governor over Qinnasrin (northern Syria), the Jazira (Upper Mesopotamia), Armenia, and Adharbayjan, giving him control over the Caliphate's northern frontier.
 From this position, he launched the first Arab expeditions against the Khazars across the Caucasus.
 Maslama's brother, Caliph Sulayman, appointed him to lead the campaign to capture Constantinople in 715, but it ended in disaster for the Arabs and he was ordered to withdraw by Sulayman's successor, Umar II, in 718.

 After his brother Yazid II (r.
 720–724) came to power, Maslama was sent to suppress the revolt of Yazid ibn al-Muhallab in Iraq.
 Although successful, Maslama was recalled in 721, due to the Caliph's concerns over Maslama's growing power as governor of Iraq.
 Maslama was excluded from the line of succession because his mother was a slave concubine, but he secured the accession of his other brother, Hisham (r.
 724–743).
 Under Hisham, Maslama resumed the campaigns against the Byzantines and the Khazars, with mixed results.
 In 732, he was replaced by his cousin, the future caliph Marwan II (r.
 744–750).

-Maslama was granted extensive estates by his brothers, investing considerable sums to reclaim and develop agricultural lands in Balis, where he resided, the Balikh valley, and the marshlands of southern Iraq.
+Maslama was granted extensive estates by his brothers, investing considerable sums to reclaim and develop agricultural lands in Balis, the Balikh valley, and the marshlands of southern Iraq.
 The estates were inherited by his descendants, but were mostly confiscated by the Abbasid dynasty after they toppled the Umayyads in 750.
 Nonetheless, out of respect for Maslama's battlefield reputation, his descendants were largely spared from the Abbasids' wide-scale persecutions of the Umayyad family.